Vegetarian Diet Plan: A 21st-Century Balance of Health and Harmony

 Yes, it is.

-More and more athletes, or even individuals who love and practice sports and bodybuilding, are switching to a vegetarian diet.
+Increasingly, athletes and individuals who love and practice sports and bodybuilding are adopting a vegetarian diet.

 Why are they doing this?